rcpch/digital-growth-charts-server/docs/about/about.md

 ## Future Scope

-It is envisaged that once established and validated, other growth references and tools may be added.
+We have plans to incorporate other growth references and tools to the platform in the future.

 It is planned that the API will in future be able to handle measurements over multiple occasions for individual children, with a view to interpreting their growth trajectory, as well as _'thrive lines'_[5][6](#references)